Noble gas: History

 Ramsay continued his search for these gases using the method of fractional distillation to separate liquid air into several components.
 In 1898, he discovered the elements krypton, neon, and xenon, and named them after the Greek words κρυπτός (kryptós, "hidden"), νέος (néos, "new"), and ξένος (ksénos, "stranger"), respectively.
 Radon was first identified in 1898 by Friedrich Ernst Dorn, and was named radium emanation, but was not considered a noble gas until 1904 when its characteristics were found to be similar to those of other noble gases.
 Rayleigh and Ramsay received the 1904 Nobel Prizes in Physics and in Chemistry, respectively, for their discovery of the noble gases; in the words of J. E. Cederblom, then president of the Royal Swedish Academy of Sciences, "the discovery of an entirely new group of elements, of which no single representative had been known with any certainty, is something utterly unique in the history of chemistry, being intrinsically an advance in science of peculiar significance".

 The discovery of the noble gases aided in the development of a general understanding of atomic structure.
 In 1895, French chemist Henri Moissan attempted to form a reaction between fluorine, the most electronegative element, and argon, one of the noble gases, but failed.
 Scientists were unable to prepare compounds of argon until the end of the 20th century, but these attempts helped to develop new theories of atomic structure.
 Learning from these experiments, Danish physicist Niels Bohr proposed in 1913 that the electrons in atoms are arranged in shells surrounding the nucleus, and that for all noble gases except helium the outermost shell always contains eight electrons.
 In 1916, Gilbert N. Lewis formulated the octet rule, which concluded an octet of electrons in the outer shell was the most stable arrangement for any atom; this arrangement caused them to be unreactive with other elements since they did not require any more electrons to complete their outer shell.

 In 1962, Neil Bartlett discovered the first chemical compound of a noble gas, xenon hexafluoroplatinate.
-Compounds of other noble gases were discovered soon after: in 1962 for radon, radon difluoride (RnF_{2}), which was identified by radiotracer techniques and in 1963 for krypton, krypton difluoride (KrF_{2}).
+Compounds of other noble gases were discovered soon after: in 1962 for radon, radon difluoride (RnF2), which was identified by radiotracer techniques and in 1963 for krypton, krypton difluoride (KrF2).
 The first stable compound of argon was reported in 2000 when argon fluorohydride (HArF) was formed at a temperature of 40 K.